<img height="1" width="1" src="https://www.facebook.com/tr?id=1582471781774081&amp;ev=PageView &amp;noscript=1">

 4D-DIA Proteomics

-What is 4D Proteomics?
+What is DIA Proteomics?

 Classic LC-MS/MS-based bottom-up proteomics separate peptides based on three dimensions: chromatographic retention time (RT); mass-to-charge ratio (m/z) and ion intensity.